 Studies have found that children who took 200 milligrams of magnesium daily over six months had a significant decrease of hyperactivity compared to their symptoms before treatment and to those who didn’t take the magnesium.
 This can apply to some degree to anyone suffering with ADHD issues.

 Magnesium is a known key nutrient for strong, healthy bones.
 A study found that 300 milligrams of supplemental magnesium increased bone mineral content when taken for a year.
-Two other American Journal of Clinical Nutrition studies found that the greater the magnesium deficiency, the lower the bone density was, increasing risk of osteoporosis and fractures.
+Two other American Journal of Clinical Nutrition studies found that the more deficient someone was in magnesium levels, the lower the bone density was, increasing risk of osteoporosis and fractures.

 Research suggests people who don’t eat enough magnesium-rich foods have a higher rate of asthma.
 Magnesium is thought to increase bronchodilation (relaxation of the muscles in the bronchial tubes in the lungs) making it easier to breath.

 All this information supports the obvious, that magnesium is super important to your body’s health.
-Once you know this, there are easy steps to improving your magnesium levels and minimize the effects of magnesium deficiency.
+Once you know this, there are easy steps to improving your magnesium levels.
 Here are some action steps you can take to make sure your magnesium levels are optimal.